kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

-# DayN Templates
+# DayN Provisioning

 ## Overview

-This Lab is designed to be a part of a series of labs built to address how to use Day N Templates within DNA Center to configure network devices at Day 1 to N. This Lab is designed to be used after first completing labs A through B. The idea being to allow for ongoing configuration of features on devices beyond those deployed by the normal provisioning process.
-With DNA Center, if devices are not within a fabric, the host onboarding part of the UI will not be available.
+This Lab is designed to be a part of a series of labs built to address how to use Day N Templates within Cisco Catalyst Center to configure network devices at Day 1 to N. This Lab is designed to be used after first completing labs A through B. The idea being to allow for ongoing configuration of features on devices beyond those deployed by the normal provisioning process.
+With Cisco Catalyst Center, if devices are not within a fabric, the host onboarding part of the UI will not be available.
 To that end, templates are an easy way of deploying those types of configuration and much more.
 Before starting this Lab, please make sure you have finished all the steps in labs 1 and 2.

 ## General Information

-DNA Center can be used for Plug and Play and Day N or Ongoing Templates; customers will start by building out an Onboarding Template that typically deploys only enough information to bring the device up initially.
+Cisco Catalyst Center can be used for Plug and Play and Day N or Ongoing Templates; customers will start by building out an Onboarding Template that typically deploys only enough information to bring the device up initially.
 While it might include the entire configuration for a traditional network device, this is better served by Day N Templates as they can be used to apply ongoing changes and to allow device modifications after initial deployment.
-This lab section will focus on Day N templates to be built as regular templates within DNA Center.
+This lab section will focus on Day N templates to be built as regular templates within Cisco Catalyst Center.

-Another important consideration is that part of a typical configuration would include some lines of code, which are built by the *Design >Network Settings >* application within DNA Center.
+Another important consideration is that part of a typical configuration would include some lines of code, which are built by the *Design >Network Settings >* application within Cisco Catalyst Center.
 If the Design component is used, you should **not** deploy the same feature from cli code in a template to configure the device.
 It's a decision you have to make upfront, avoids many lines in the templates, and allows for a more UI-centric configuration that is easier to maintain.

 As guidance, try and use **Design Settings** for as many configurations as you can, leaving Templates light and nimble for configurations that might change ongoing.

-## Lab Section 1 - DNA Center Design Preparation
+## Lab Section 1 - Cisco Catalyst Center Design Preparation

 While a more extensive set of settings can be built out for deployment, we will limit the configuration to the minimum necessary to perform this step, building off the completed tasks in lab 2.

-## Lab Section 2 - DNA Center Day N Template Preparation
+## Lab Section 2 - Cisco Catalyst Center Day N Template Preparation

-You can create Day N Templates within the ***Template Editor*** within **DNA Center**.
+You can create Day N Templates within the ***Template Editor*** within **Cisco Catalyst Center**.
 Go to the ***Template Editor*** to complete the next task.
 Initially, we will keep things pretty simple and deploy one Day N regular template.
 Once the process has been discussed in detail, we will build on this within the following labs.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>